sanket-khot29/Finance-Analytics-Warehouse/README.md

   🏦 Bank Data Analysis

 📌 Problem Statement

   Banks generate a large amount of customer transaction data, but it is difficult to extract meaningful insights from raw data.
-  This project focuses on analyzing banking data to identify patterns, customer behavior, and business insights.
+  This project focuses on analyzing banking data to identify patterns, customer behavior , and business insights.

 🎯 Objective